-The path from consulting in BEI to significantly improved eyesight of lucky patients, who reached an age of cataract.
+The path from consulting at Benjamin Eye Institute to significantly improved eyesight of lucky patients, who reached an age of Cataract.
 Here you can find all answers to questions that are never asked.

 To begin with, modern cataract surgery gives you the opportunity to dramatically improve eyesight.
 It’s indeed modern, so not the kind you’d find in any old office.
 And it isn’t altogether rare that a person who could see well in their youth will see even better after the operation.
 That’s why their “new vision” not only sometimes surprises patients, but completely astonishes them.
 There isn’t a greater joy for the doctor himself, as well.
 But after you have decided on this solution, you will need answers for a few specific questions.
 For example: